GovReady/govready-q/docs/source/deploy_prod.md

 ## Creating the First User

-If you are setting up a multi-tenant instance of Q where different organizations will use the site on different subdomains, create the administrative user using:

-    python3 manage.py createsuperuser

-and then log into the admin to create initial organizations.

-Otherwise, for a single-tenant setup, add to `local/environment.json`:

-  "single-organization": "main",

-which will serve just the Organization instance whose subdomain field is "main", and then create the initial user and the "main" organization using:
+Create the initial user and a "main" organization using:

 	python3 manage.py first_run

 You should now be able to log into GovReady-Q using the user created in this section.

+You can also use the Django admin to create organizations.

 ## Other Configuration Settings